bilbatez/bilbatez/README.md

 </p>

-I'm a programmer [@bliblidotcom](https://github.com/bliblidotcom), an e-commerce company based in 🇮🇩 Indonesia.
+I'm a programmer [@shopee](https://github.com/Shopee), an e-commerce company in :singapore: Singapore.
 Currently, I'm working on some side projects, learning some new stuff, and laying waste to fallen empires in Stellaris.
 Reach me on [me@albertjtan.com](mailto:me@albertjtan.com) or [here](https://github.com/bilbatez/bilbatez/issues)

 ## 🤡 Fun Facts
 - 🤔 I’m currently learning anything that piques my interest at the moment.